polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/17 - Loops.md

     innerValue:x:/@_dp?value
 ```

-If you execute the above code in for instance the Evaluater, you will create 3 widgets, each with its **[innerValue]**, taken from
+If you execute the above code in for instance Hypereval, you will create 3 widgets, each with its **[innerValue]**, taken from
 the value of each child node beneath the **[.people]** node.
 If you add another name, and execute the code again, it will create 4
 widgets.
-This is because the for-each Active Event, will evaluate its lambda object, once for each result in its source
+This is because the **[for-each]** Active Event, will evaluate its lambda object, once for each result in its source
 expression.

 ### The [for-each] loop